Kruskal's algorithm

 Kruskal's algorithm finds a minimum spanning forest of an undirected edge-weighted graph.
 If the graph is connected, it finds a minimum spanning tree.
+It is a greedy algorithm that in each step adds to the forest the lowest-weight edge that will not form a cycle.
+The key steps of the algorithm are sorting and the use of a disjoint-set data structure to detect cycles.
+Its running time is dominated by the time to sort all of the graph edges by their weight.

-(A minimum spanning tree of a connected graph is a subset of the edges that forms a tree that includes every vertex, where the sum of the weights of all the edges in the tree is minimized.
-For a disconnected graph, a minimum spanning forest is composed of a minimum spanning tree for each connected component.)
-It is a greedy algorithm in graph theory as in each step it adds the next lowest-weight edge that will not form a cycle to the minimum spanning forest.
+A minimum spanning tree of a connected weighted graph is a connected subgraph, without cycles, for which the sum of the weights of all the edges in the subgraph is minimal.
+For a disconnected graph, a minimum spanning forest is composed of a minimum spanning tree for each connected component.